 Looking for childcare solutions in South Africa?
-This comprehensive guide will give you a rundown of your options, average costs for childcare faculties, government regulations and any potential government funding you may be entitled to.
+This comprehensive guide gives you a rundown of your options, average costs for childcare faculties, government regulations, and potential government funding.

-Childcare is taken very seriously in South Africa.
-The government has organised numerous community initiative and impose strict regulations on childcare centres in South Africa to ensure that high standards of care are maintained throughout the country.
+South Africa takes childcare very seriously.
+The government has numerous community initiatives.
+They impose strict regulations on childcare centers in South Africa to keep high standards of care throughout the country.

-Regulations imposed by the Department of Social Development state that anybody employed as a childcare assistant, either in a childcare centre or by private hire, must be aged between 18 and 60 and have qualifications in first aid.
+Department of Social Development regulations state that anybody employed as a childcare assistant, either in a childcare center or by private hire, must be aged between 18 and 60 and have qualifications in first aid.

-Furthermore, the government ensures childcare centres are equipped with appropriate facilities and are sufficiently staffed.
+Furthermore, the government ensures childcare centers have appropriate facilities and staff.
 Childminders must pass a medical and be able to speak in the mother tongue of children in their care.

 Child support in South Africa: Preschool systems

 In recent years, the South African government has invested wisely in preschool education systems.
-Subsequently working parents have a number of options to ensure your child is well looked after whilst you are at work.
+Working parents have plenty of options for ensuring your child is well-cared for while you’re at work.

-Pre-schools in South Africa are designed to encourage early childhood development.
+Pre-schools in South Africa encourage early childhood development.
 Parents have the option to enrol children in a state-run institution or an independent crèche run by communities or individuals.